 The first phase will include the areas of Pottergate, Minster Yard, James Street, Westgate, Union Road and the Eastgate / Northgate crossroads.

 The full list of works scheduled for phase one of the resurfacing programme are:

 - Union Road.
 Due to start on Sunday July 3 with daytime shifts on the Sunday and Monday.
 On Tuesday July 5 the works will change to an overnight shift for the final day of this part of the works programme.

-- Pottergate / Minster Yard.
-Due to start with a night shift on Friday, July 8.
+- Pottergate / Minster Yard / Priory Gate.
+Due to start with two-night shifts starting on Thursday July 7 and finishing Friday, July 8.
 From Monday July 11 to Thursday July 14 the works will shift to daytime hours with a final night shift happening on Friday July 15.

 - Eastgate / Northgate: The week commencing September 19 will see the works get underway, they will be ongoing for seven nights